krauselab/krauselab/README.md

 FYI - this address is only visible on your computer when you are running `hugo server`.
 If you close hugo server, the address will not work.

-4. Edit the website using atom and check your changes on the web browser.
+4. **Edit** the website using Atom and check your changes on the web browser.
 Whenever you save a file, `hugo server` will know and refresh the website for you.

+5. When you are done, stop the server by holding `ctrl` and hitting `c`.
+This will sotp the server.

-5. When you are done, you can push your changes to the public version of the website using the include `deploy.sh` script.
+6. To **publish** your changes to https://krauselab.net once the server has been stopped, you can use the included `deploy.sh` script.

 In terminal, run the following commands: